ericstrs/p2p/report.md

 }
 ```

 A connection is first made to the server.
 The user is prompted for the shared password.
-The goroutine `handleMessages` function is once again utilized to run a thread that reads incoming messages from the server.
-The user is then continually prompted for a message, encrypts it, and then transmits the message to server.
+The goroutine `handleMessages` function is once again used read incoming messages from the other party.
+The user is then continually prompted for a message, encrypts it, and then transmits the message to the other party.

-We now turn to the cryptography side to this tool.
-Since we assume a shared secret between the two parties, we are able to generate the same key for both parties.
+We now turn to the cryptographic part of this tool.
+Since we assume a shared secret between the two parties, we are able to generate the same private key for both parties.
 This is accomplished using a key derivation function (KDF) that takes as input the passphrase and produces a key.
-The KDF I went with is the Password-Based Key Derivation Function 2 (PBKKDF2).
+The KDF used in this tool is the Password-Based Key Derivation Function 2 (PBKKDF2).
 The PBKKDF2 takes in a passphrase and a salt to derive a secure encryption key.
-The `generateKey` function performs this:
+The `generateKey` function is shown below:

 ```
-func generateKey(password []byte, salt []byte) []byte {
+// generateKey returns a 256-bit key using the given password and salt. func generateKey(pass []byte, salt []byte) []byte {
-  key := pbkdf2.Key(password, salt, 10000, 32, sha256.New)
+  return pbkdf2.Key(pass, salt, 10000, 32, sha256.New)
-  return key
 }
 ```

-This uses the pseudorandom `sha256.New` function to create an instance of the SHA-256 hash function.
-Both of the `Decrypt` and `Encrypt` functions are reliant on the `generateKey` function.
+This uses the `sha256.New` function to create an instance of the SHA-256 hash function.

 The `Encrypt` functions goes as follows: